 © Franz Brück

-The first stage of this great transformation was completed in 2016 with the opening of the Accessories Hall.
-Redesigned in accordance with plans by Kleihues & Kleihues, the atrium showcases a most exquisite selection, which includes bags and accessories from such brands as Céline, Saint Laurent, Balenciaga, Fendi and Valentino, as well as watches and jewellery by the Swiss jeweller Bucherer.
-The transformation of the ground floor of the Alsterhaus was complete once the Die Neue Schönheit [the new beauty] beauty department was finished in 2017.
-At the core of the department is the Fragrance Library with an incomparable selection of scents.
+In 2016, the first stage of this great transformation was completed with the opening of the Accessories Hall.
+A most exquisite brand selection is presented in the atrium, which was fully converted based on designs by Kleihues & Kleihues: bags and accessories from brands such as Céline, Saint Laurent, Balenciaga, Fendi and Valentino, watches and jewellery by the Swiss jeweller Bucherer.
+The transformation of the ground floor of the Alsterhaus was complete once the Beauty Department “Die Neue Schönheit” (“The New Beauty”) was finished in 2017.
+At the core of the department is the “Fragrance Library” with an incomparable selection of fragrances.

 Even though the architecture of the Alsterhaus remained almost entirely intact during both World Wars, the Jewish Tietz family, like many others, had to flee the country from the Nazis.
 Their department store had been ruined systematically due to the economic policy of the Nazi regime.
 After the war, the heirs agreed on a settlement with the new owner of the Hertie Group.
 The Alsterhaus benefited from the economic miracle of the 1950s, and it regained its leading position as an upscale department store.
 In the 1960s, the sales area was increased to 19,000 square metres; in 1983, the interior was completely redesigned.